 What is USB Debugging in Android?

-Now if you want to do it, then simply follow the easy instructions below.
 This guide supports any device, irrespective of the OEM, running the following Android OS versions:

 - Ice Cream Sandwich (4.0)